PDLT-University-of-York/test-split-site/docs/ultra/test.md

     !!! ai "Using AI tools effectively"

         AI-generated content is a **starting point** for your own content development rather than a finished product.
-You must always **carefully check** that output is accurate and appropriate for your intended use and adapt as needed.
+You must always **carefully check** output for accuracy and appropriacy and adapt as needed.

         See our [general guide to Artificial Intelligence tools](../other-tools/ai.md) for more details on using AI responsibly.